sarahmorley/csv-reader-api/README.md

 ## Testing

+### Unit testing
-Maven Surefire can be used to run the tests with the following command
+Maven Surefire can be used to run the units tests with the following command
 ```
 mvn clean test
 ```
 The TestCsvReader class overrides the 'file.name' value in the application.properties

 and points to a test csv called TestFiles.csv.